Guidelines for making models

 - Always check your 3D model for “leaks”: Try to draw all surfaces so they join each other precisely with no overlap or gaps.

 - In ODEON all boundaries should be defined as surfaces.
-If you want a surface to represent an opening to the free air, you can just set absorption 100% (as sound rays will not be reflected back).
-If you want to model outdoor sound propagation (eg. an open air theater) you can enclose the whole geometry in a “bounding” box with 100% absorption.
-Click here to learn how to construct a “bounding box” inside ODEON.
+If you want a surface to represent an opening to the free air, you can just set absorption 100% on a surface (so that sound rays will not be reflected back).
+If you want to model outdoor sound propagation you can either set the “Ray Loss Allowed” to 100%, or define a bounding box, depending on your version of ODEON.
+We have video tutorials describing both methods.

 - If you have a complicated 3D model from the architect, save another version of it and delete part or all of the unnecessary details.
 Afterwards, replace any missing entities by simple surfaces.
 Assign an appropriate scattering coefficient inside ODEON to compensate for the lack of detail.
 For instance, a wall with decoration, or a bookcase full with books, can be modelled by a planar surface with an appropriate scattering coefficient.